TreeCityWes/XenBlocksExplorer/README.md

 # XenBlocks Python Explorer

-XenBlocks Python Explorer is a simple yet powerful tool for exploring XenBlocks blockchain data.
+XenBlocks Python Explorer is a simple tool for exploring XenBlocks blockchain data.
 It consists of two main Python scripts: `indexer.py` and `chaincheck.py`.

 This requires syncnode with a synchronized blockchain.db.
 The indexer.py will index blockchain.db and create a readable blockchainindex.db.
 Once blockchainindex.db is populated and has good size, run chaincheck.py from the same directory to gather data.